 Graduates are able to help an organization determine how technology-enabled business process can be used as strategic tool to achieve a competitive advantage.
 As a result, IS professionals require a sound understanding of organizational principles and IT practices so that they can serve as an effective bridge between the technical and management/users communities within an organization.
 This enables them to ensure that the organization has the information and the system it needs to support its goals and operational requirements.

 Program Education Objectives

-- An understanding of processes that support the delivery and management of information systems within a specific application environment.
+- Support the delivery, use, and management of information systems within an information systems environment.